Will Stoker and the Embers

-Will Stoker and the Embers are a band based in Perth, Western Australia fronted by singer/songwriter/multi-instrumentalist Will Stoker.
+Will Stoker and the Embers are an Australian band based in Perth, Western Australia fronted by singer/songwriter/multi-instrumentalist Will Stoker.
 In 2007 they won the Western Australian final of the National Campus Band Competition and then went to Melbourne to win the national final.
 They have also received a public voted nomination for Favourite Newcomer at the West Australian Music Industry Association awards 2009.
 Guitarist Luke Dux and Bassist Ryan Dux also won industry voted awards for Best Guitarist and Best Bassist respectively.